 “I don’t want you to think like that,” she said.
 “We all love you.
 You’re our friend.”

 It’s amazing how you can bring together people who don’t know each other and who are from different socio-economic backgrounds, ask them to do a task together, and watch the miracles that happen as they serve others together.
 Yes, there’s a sense of accomplishment from building a house in two days.
 But it’s the giving that’s really a beautiful and powerful thing.

 We go there to build a house, but the interactions make everybody a better person.
 Giving makes us feel alive.
 It changes our hearts and, therefore, it changes our lives.
 And in doing so, it provides a rock-solid foundation for authentic leadership – leadership that transforms lives for the better.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: character, Colorado UpLift, gratitude, leadership, learning to serve, values
+Sign up here.Tags: character, Colorado UpLift, gratitude, leadership, learning to serve, service, values